 While funding retirement is a financial goal like any other, when you approach retirement or are already in retirement, there are a number of specific questions we address in planning.
-Some of the key questions in retirement planning are as follows:
+Some of the key questions are as follows:

-How much can I spend—establishing a realistic budget is one of the most important steps in retirement planning.
+How much can I spend—establishing a realistic budget is one of the most important steps.
 Typically, we use pre-retirement spending as a baseline and then adjust those expenses we know will change in retirement.
 If spending appears to be too high, we work with you to find a plan designed to weather the inevitable ups and downs of the market.

-• How should I invest in retirement – for most clients, a shift to retirement also means moving to a more stable portfolio for two reasons.
+How should I invest—for most clients, a shift to retirement also means moving to a more stable portfolio for two reasons.
 First, it can be disconcerting to see one of your primary sources of income in retirement—your portfolio—change rapidly.
 Second, less volatility in a portfolio can actually improve the likelihood that you won’t outlive your assets.
-Nevertheless, your retirement planning is specific to your needs and financial situation, and one of the key questions we answer is what your optimal investment approach is for retirement.
+Nevertheless, your planning is specific to your needs and financial situation, and one of the key questions we answer is what your optimal investment approach is for retirement.

 When should I begin taking social security—while it is possible to begin taking social security at age 62, that often isn’t the best option.
 Taking social security early reduces your payout and if you live a long life, it can result in a substantial reduction in the total social security benefits you earn over your lifetime.
-Furthermore, if you delay taking social security at full retirement age (typically 66 or 67), you earn delayed retirement credits.
-The bottom line is that when you choose to begin drawing social security can have a big impact—positive or negative—on your retirement plan, so we focus carefully on that question when it comes to retirement planning.
+Furthermore, if you delay taking social security at full retirement age (typically 66 or 67), you earn delayed credits.
+The bottom line is that when you choose to begin drawing social security can have a big impact—positive or negative—on your plan, so we focus carefully on that question.

-What Medicare options should I choose—choosing between traditional Medicare and Medicare Advantage plans and deciding what sort of supplemental coverage you might need are all questions we consider in retirement planning.
+What Medicare options should I choose—choosing between traditional Medicare and Medicare Advantage plans and deciding what sort of supplemental coverage you might need are all questions we consider.
 Medical expenses are one of the biggest categories of spending in retirement, so choosing the best coverage for you is key.